Here at DesignDiverso we really like to imagine what the future will look like and may bring in terms of innovation.

 Shall we hand all our chances of survival as species over to a few elected “smarter” people?

-Somehow we are right now owned (most of us) by multinationals lobbies and the issue is mostly financial, what are the chances that linking our brains to the internet will manage to solve this issue, if the ones controlling the devices are a bunch of the “chosen few”?
+Somehow we are right now owned (most of us) by multinationals lobbies and the issue is mostly financial.
+What are the chances that linking our brains to the internet will manage to solve this issue, if the ones controlling the devices are a bunch of the “chosen few”?
+They somehow represent that very same entitled people.

 The issues at hand goes way beyond this statement: